MicrosoftDocs/architecture-center/docs/solution-ideas/articles/kafka-on-azure.md

 ![Diagram showing the steps in a PaaS first approach with Kafka on Azure.](../media/kafka-on-azure-paas-first-approach.png)

-## Options for using Kafka on Azure

 In the following sections, we'll look at the options for Kafka on Azure one by one, presenting pros and cons for each.

 ### Confluent Cloud - PaaS

-In addition to the options in the preceding diagram, Confluent provides a fully managed Apache Kafka on Azure.
+Confluent provides a fully managed Apache Kafka on Azure.
 The [Confluent Cloud](https://www.confluent.io/confluent-cloud/) implementation of Kafka, abstracts the user from all the deployment, implementation, and management details while providing pure service.
 For more detailed information, see [Supported features for Confluent Cloud](https://docs.confluent.io/current/cloud/features.html).

 Here are some of the advantages and limitations of using the Confluent Cloud solution: